Millennials are an audience that many brands are scrambling to appeal to, but they can be a difficult demographic to target.

 More than other generations, millennials are used to being able to personalize their products and offerings.
 American Express, working with psychologist Emma Kenney, found that 48% of millennials expect brands to customize offers to suit their needs.

-This has been done well by other brands.
-For example, a large part of the strength of Netflix as a brand is its ability to tailor each user’s profile based on the content they watch.
-Similarly, Coca-Cola saw great success simply by printing labels with a variety of different names on.
+For example, Netflix is well-known for its ability to tailor user profiles based on the content they watch.
+Similarly, Coca-Cola saw great success by printing labels with a variety of different names on.

-This might be harder to achieve with billboards, but research shows it’s possible to combine this kind of advertising with mobile devices.
-One study found that there was a 17% increase in brand actions on smartphones after users saw adverts outside, so potentially this kind of campaign can be combined with using mobile devices to provide a personalized experience.
+This might be harder to achieve with billboards, but it’s possible to combine OOH advertising with mobile devices.
+One study noted a 17% increase in brand actions on smartphones after users saw adverts outside, so this kind of campaign can be used to provide a personalized experience.